-Teen Eating Disorder Counseling in Boulder and Longmont
+Teen Eating Disorder Therapy in Boulder, Broomfield, Longmont

 Does your daughter seem preoccupied with her weight?
 Does she exercise compulsively or skip meals often?
 Has she lost or gained a significant amount of weight in a short period of time?
 Do you find candy wrappers hidden in her room?
 Does she spend an unusual amount of time in the bathroom or take showers regularly after your family meals?

 If you answered yes to any of these questions your daughter might be showing symptoms of having an eating disorder and early treatment is key.
 The longer an eating disorder goes untreated, the more advanced it is likely to become and the more difficult it will be for her to achieve full recovery.
 The therapists at Colorado Women’s Center are here to help.

 The three teen eating disorders that exist today are Anorexia, Bulimia, and Binge Eating Disorder (BDE).
 Anorexia is recognized as prolonged periods of restricting food intake and overexercising.
 Bulimia involves a cycle of restricting food intake followed by binging and purging behavior.
 Binge Eating Disorder is characterized by regular overconsumption of food.
 While they present differently, girls exhibiting any disordered eating behavior are all suffering from shameful self-limiting beliefs about the body, low self-esteem, and an inability to tolerate uncomfortable emotions.
 Eating disorder behaviors can also indicate the presence of a mood or anxiety disorder, like OCD.
 As an eating disorder progresses, people begin to wall off the world and socially isolate.
 In a stage of development where identity is built through social engagement, this can impede your adolescent daughter’s growth into healthy adulthood.